joerick/pyinstrument/README.md

 ![Screenshot](screenshot.png)

 **The current version's profiling overhead is too large to trust the results from it.
-I'd like to improve this, and am accepting pull requests.**
+I'd like to improve this, so I'd love any advice or pull requests.**

 Installation
 ------------